IITA-Proyectos/RCJ-RescueLine-RoboCupJunior2026-IITA-SALTA/README.md

 # Welcome to the Github account of the robotics team from IITA Salta (Argentina).
 ---
 ![pixelcut-export (1)](https://github.com/user-attachments/assets/13db2526-f452-4b42-8d0d-b547f88676d1)
+## Competition info
+The team is preparing for the **'Roboliga'** competition in the Rescue Line category.
+The Roboliga Rescue Line competition challenges teams of autonomous robots to navigate skillfully through a physical environment that simulates disaster scenarios.
+Equipped with sensors and programming skills, the robots must follow a line marked on rough terrain, avoiding obstacles and performing tasks such as detecting simulated victims.
+This competition not only tests robots' ability for autonomous navigation and environmental perception but also assesses the effectiveness of mechanical design strategies and motion control
 ## About us

 |  |  |